MJoergen/nexys4ddr/dyoc/ep8_-_ALU/README.md

 combines the two operands using some operation and writes the result to the 'A' register.
 The only exception is the "STA" operation that writes the result to the memory address instead.

+The ALU is implemented in a separate file cpu/alu.vhd.
+It takes as input the two operands as well as the function code (which operation to perform) and outputs the result.
+The ALU is entirely combinatorial, and essentially consists of a large multiplexer selecting between the eight different operations.

 ## Status register
 The CPU contains an 8-bit status register containing a number of flags.
 These